 Permitted non-audit services fees paid to the statutory auditor are subject to a fee cap of no more than 70 per cent of the average of the annual statutory audit fees paid in the last three consecutive financial years.
 The 70 per cent non-audit services fee cap has been applied to the group for the year ended 31 March 2025, with fees for non-audit services representing 25.1 per cent of the average audit fees on which the cap is based (as shown in the table below).
-Permitted services (which remain subject to the 70 per cent cap, and excludes the regulatory audit) can be approved by the CFO up to £10,000 per item.
+Permitted services (which remain subject to the 70 per cent cap, and excludes the regulatory audit) can be approved by the CEO up to £10,000 per item.
 Individual items in excess of £10,000 require the approval of the committee.

-Financial year Audit fee

-2021/22 £675,000

-2022/23 £857,000

-2023/24 £977,000

-Average £836,000

-2024/25 non-audit fees £210,020

-2024/25 non-audit fees as per cent of average audit fees (three-year rolling average) 25.1%

-Auditor provided permitted services include the non-audit fees paid to the statutory auditor for: the interim review; the regulatory audit; agreed-upon procedures for regulatory reporting; limited assurance work relating to the group's sustainable financing framework; the Euro Medium Term Note Programme; and Law Debenture Trust compliance work.
+Financial year 2021/22 2022/23 2023/24 Average 2024/25 non-audit fees 2024/25 non-audit fees a per cent of average audi (three-year rolling averag the non-audit fees paid to the statutory auditor for: the interim review; the regulatory audit; agreed-upon procedures for regulatory reporting; limited assurance work relating to the group's sustainable financing framework: the Euro Medium Term Note Programme; and Law Debenture Trust compliance work.
 Fees for non-audit services paid to KPMG include the cost of the UUW regulatory assurance work, which is separate to the regulatory audit.
 While this work could be performed by a different firm, the information is, in fact, more granular breakdowns of data that form part of the statutory audit; and by KPMG undertaking the work, it reduces duplication and saves considerable cost.

-Taking into account our findings in relation to the effectiveness of the audit process, and in relation to the independence of KPMG, the committee was satisfied that KPMG continues to be independent, and free from any conflicting interest with the group.
+Taking into account our findings in relation to the effectiveness of the audit process, and in relation to the independence of KPMG. the committee was satisfied that KPMG continues to be independent, and free from any conflicting interest with the group.

-- Read more about our regulatory environment on page 24 - Read our directors' responsibility statement on page 177
+Read more about our regulatory environment on page 24

+Read our directors' responsibility statement on page 177